cyrianR/poo-long-project-n7/README.md

 #### Development

 For Eclipse and VSCode users, use the integrated gradle tools to build, test and run the project.
+Never compile or launch tests yourself without gradle, it's gradle purpose !

+You can use gradlew commands directly if you do not want to use Eclipse or VSCode integrated tools :

+- build project only : ```./gradlew build```
+- build and run project : ```./gradlew run```
+- create javadoc : ```./gradlew javadoc```
+- help for gradle commands : ```./gradlew tasks```

+Gradle computes many files, some of them may be usefull :

+- ```app/build/classes``` : compiled files
+- ```app/build/doc``` : javadoc documentation, you can open index.html to consult it
+- ```app/build/libs``` : the project computed as a .jar file
+- ```app/build/reports``` : tests results

 #### Application

+User manual will be available at the end of the project.
+Coming soon...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>